Bronchopulmonary Dysplasia (BPD)

 GET THE QUICK FACTS

-Bronchopulmonary dysplasia is a chronic lung disorder in newborns caused by extended use of a ventilator (a machine that helps air get in and out of the lungs), extended need for supplemental oxygen, or both.
+Bronchopulmonary dysplasia is a chronic lung disorder in newborns caused by extended use of a ventilator (a machine that helps air get in and out of the lungs) or other forms of respiratory support, extended need for supplemental oxygen, or both.

 • This disorder most often occurs in infants who were born very premature, have severe lung disease, needed a ventilator or oxygen for extended periods, or have inadequately developed air sacs in their lungs.

-• Breathing may be rapid, labored, or both and the skin and/or lips may be bluish, pale, or gray, all of which are signs of continued need for oxygen therapy or ventilator support.
+• Breathing may be rapid, labored, or both and the skin and/or lips may be bluish, pale, or gray, all of which are signs of continued need for oxygen or a ventilator.

-• The diagnosis is based on how the infant is breathing and on how long the infant needed supplemental oxygen, a ventilator, or both.
+• The diagnosis is based on how the infant is breathing, chest x-rays, and on how long the infant needed supplemental oxygen, a ventilator, or both.

-• Treatment includes giving supplemental oxygen, using a ventilator if necessary, providing good nutrition, and giving medications if necessary.
+• Treatment includes giving supplemental oxygen, using a ventilator or another form of respiratory support if necessary, providing good nutrition, and giving medications if necessary.

 • Most infants with this disorder survive.